French Reflexive Verbs: The Complete Guide

-These types of verbs are very common in French, so knowing how to conjugate them correctly is crucial to even basic communication.
+As I got better at French, eventually becoming fluent in it, I noticed how reflexive verbs are very common—in fact, knowing how to conjugate them correctly is crucial to even basic communication.

 By contrast, with the verb laver (to wash), the subject could be washing something else.